ArunaUsitha/GTLAssessment/README.md

 - Connect to Docker instance using `docker exec -it <containerID> bash`
 - To get container ID execute `docker ps`. from there select the instance running laravel
 - After connectig to docker instance, execute `php artisan migrate --seed`
+- Now you will be able to connect with runner form data API using `http://localhost/api/v1/runner/{runner_id}/form-data`